nafrelim/blog/README.md

 > Warning!
 If you run the application on a different port, you should change (specify this port) in the **blog_fe\webpack.config.js** file

-# 4. Online availability

-1. Working applications are accessed through the Heroku website.
-This is described in the application README.

-# The next stages of development

-1. Expansion of post author management